shashisahu1038/vsd_lab/README.md

 The LAB for the day gives the complete flow of the Inverter simulation using ngspice and Magic EDA tool
 #
 #
+Go to this directory to git clone the files

+       /Desktop/work/tools/openlane_working_dir/openlane